-The Petite Woman’s Workwear Reality
+The Petite Woman’s Fashion Reality

 If you’re a petite woman like me, you’re familiar with the experience.
 You’re shopping for work outfits for your job, which you love and are super committed to.
 You find the exact dress you need for an upcoming meeting with an important client.
 But without ever trying it on, you can tell it will be too long in the hem, the long straps will make it too low cut, and it will be generally oversized on your small frame.
 You picture yourself looking like a little girl playing dress up in her mom’s too-large clothes and heels.
 You sigh and put it back on the rack.

 This is a common shopping reality for women under 5 feet 4 inches tall.
-The availability of petite sizes in department stores is shockingly limited, and several larger department stores have taken their petite offerings exclusively offline in recent years.
+The availability of petite sizes in department stores is shockingly limited, and several larger department stores have taken their petite offerings exclusively online in recent years.
 The petite lines that do exist rarely represent the best quality that fashion has to offer (with some notable exceptions).

 If you’re a savvy short-girl shopper with some time on your hands, you’ve probably learned to cope in a world of fashion built for women who are larger than you.
 You know what “regular sized” cuts look best on you, and you know which brands offer pants with inseams under 28 inches.
 You may even have a local alterations shop on speed dial.
 Overall, you’re managing to look fabulous and tailored every day, even in a world that isn’t measured for your body.